isomerpages/moe-tanjongkatongsec/announcements/announcements/_posts/2025-05-13-post-DSA Open House 2025.md

 </p>
 <p>We seek your understanding that there are limited parking facilities in
-the school premises, and to park your vehicle in public car parks around the school vincinity should you plan to drive to TK.</p>
+the school premises, and to park your vehicle in public car parks around the school vicinity should you plan to drive to TK.</p>